 the two caps are not interchangeable because the thread location has changed.

 Continuing with its practice of offering pens at the same prices with the purchaser’s choice of lever or Vacuum-Fil plunger filling, Sheaffer produced the “TRIUMPH” in both versions; shown below are a Vacuum-Fil model and a lever filler.
 (The two basic designs were covered by, but not identical to, U.S. Patents Nos D130,998 and D130,999, respectively.)
-The lever-filling version is today much less common; because of this fact and many collectors’ aversion to the Vacuum-Fil system because of the difficulty and expense of restoring it properly, a lever filler in excellent condition usually commands a premium.
+In October 1942, however, the WPB severely tightened rationing on rubber.
+In response to the new restrictions, Sheaffer stopped making lever-filling pens, and for this reason the lever-filling “TRIUMPH” is today much less common than the Vacuum-Fil version.
+Because of this fact and many collectors’ aversion to the Vacuum-Fil system due to the difficulty and expense of restoring it properly, a lever-filling “TRIUMPH” in excellent condition usually commands a premium.
 Users, on the other hand, appreciate the much greater ink capacity of the Vacuum-Fil model.

-This Marine Green striated Vacuum-Fil “TRIUMPH” is the Vacuum-Fil model.
+This Marine Green Vacuum-Fil “TRIUMPH” is a Vacuum-Fil model.

 “TRIUMPH” was the only one fitted with chrome-plated furniture.